 RIT awards transfer credit for courses completed at other regionally accredited colleges and universities only.
 Transfer credit at the undergraduate level will only be granted for course work completed with a grade of "C" or above.
-There is no limit on the number of credit hours that can be awarded, however, a recipient of a two-year associate degree cannot receive more than 60 credits for that degree.
-Regardless of the total amount of transfer credit awarded, a minimum of 30 quarter credit hours needs to be completed at RIT in the college granting the degree for Associate and Baccalaureate degree candidates.
+There is no limit on the number of credit hours that can be awarded, however, a recipient of a two-year associate degree cannot receive more than 60 semester credits for that degree.
+Regardless of the total amount of transfer credit awarded, a minimum of 30 semester credit hours needs to be completed at RIT in the college granting the degree for Associate and Baccalaureate degree candidates.

-A matriculated undergraduate student's year level is determined by the number of credit hours the student has earned, including transfer credit, according to the scale below.
+An undergraduate student's year level is determined by the number of credit hours the student has earned, including transfer credit, according to the scale below.

 |Year Level||1-4 Year Programs||5 Year Programs|